amarisesilie/amarisesilie/README.md

 ### Hi, I'm Amarise 😄

-I'm a Data Scientist/Bioinformatician with a MSc Bioinformatics & Systems Biology and a Bachelor's in Computer Science (Bioinformatics track).
+I'm a Data Scientist/Bioinformatician with an MSc Bioinformatics & Systems Biology and a Bachelor's in Computer Science (Bioinformatics track).

 - :dna: During my internship at LUMC, I focused on developing a pipeline in Nextflow to analyze a variant of RNA-seq data.